benjamineeckh/kul-typst-template/tests/test1/example-thesis.typ

   // "Master's Thesis", "PhD Thesis", etc.
   subtitle: "Master's Thesis",

-  // Change to your name and student number
+  // Change to the name(s) of the author(s)
   authors: (
-    (name: "john doe",
+    (name: "john doe"),
-    student_number: "r9808098"),
-    (name: "some other guy",
+    (name: "some other guy"),
-    student_number: "r0485974395"),
   ),

+  // Change to the name(s) of the promotor(s)
   promotors: ("A first guy", "some other guy"),

-  // Add as many co-supervisors as you need or remove the entry
+  // Add as many co-supervisors as you needthe entry
   // if none are needed
   evaluators: ("idk", "someone else"),

   // Change to your supervisor's name
+  // remove if none are needed
   supervisors: (
     "Some supervisor",
   ),